 Made of glass and for everyone

-With a passion for the art of fire that has never waned in his 25 years in the business, this “A job like no other”“he said.
+With a passion for the art of fire that has never left him in his 25 years in the business, this “A job like no other”“he said.
 Tristan Beldi is always busy.
 From the fantastical visions he breathes out, with a steady, confident breath, highly useful scientific tools are born…”

 Repair and Creation

-From flasks and test tubes to cooling devices and micro-distillation apparatus, he works with the entire range of scientific glassware.
-From the indispensable Pyrex—the chemist’s go-to all-purpose vessel—to silica glassware designed for use at extremely high temperatures.
+From flasks and test tubes to cooling devices and micro-distillation equipment, he works with the entire range of scientific glassware.
+From the indispensable Pyrex—the chemist’s go-to all-purpose vessel—to silica glassware used for high-temperature experiments.

 A full-time glassmaker right on campus?
-That opens up quite a few possibilities, explains Tristan.
+That opens up a lot of possibilities, explains Tristan.
 Quick repairs, the ability to create one-of-a-kind pieces that would be prohibitively expensive on the market, or even on-site assistance in labs for complex setups intended for research.
 In that case, don’t hesitate to reach out to him:

 Working with the researcher to develop plans and helping to create a specific project is exciting!